Metaspriggina

 The discovery of Metaspriggina makes the origins of gnathostomatans a little more confusing, as it was roughly contemporary with Pikaia.
 As Pikaia did not have gill bars, unlike Branchiostoma, there are two possible explanations for this.
 One is that the Chordate phylum split in four before Metaspriggina lived, with Metaspriggina and the other craniates (both gnathostomatans and Agnatha) grouped with Branchiostoma and the cephalochordates, and Pikaia out on a side branch.
 Metaspriggina is here a direct ancestor of all gnathostomatans, with the Agnatha the most closely related group.
 In this explanation, Pikaia is not a close relative of Craniates at all, nor of cephalochordates, but something even more primitive, and the defining feature of the craniate-cephalochordate group is their gill bars.

 The other explanation is that Metaspriggina was the ancestor of all gnathostomatans, again closely related to the Agnatha to form the Chordata.
 However, instead of being a very primitive relative, Pikaia was the ancestor of all cephalochordates, and the gill bars evolved convergently in them somewhere between Pikaia and Branchiostoma.
 This might explain why Branchiostoma has such a different number of gill bars to chordates (or at least their embryos).

 Considering that conodonts, the teeth elements of a type of extinct fish belonging to the Agnatha, are already found in Cambrian stage 2 (521-529 MA BP), some 20 million years before the Burgess shale, this latter explanation does not stand.
 The split between Agnatha and other chordates must therefore have happened earlier, during Cambrian stage 1 or even Ediacaran times.

-Phylogenetic analysis suggests that Metaspriggiidae are "stem-vertebrates" along with Haikouella and the Myllokunmingiids leading to the crown vertebrates, who divided themselves into two main directions: jawless fishes like conodonts leading to the extant cyclostomes, and jawless fishes like the Cephalaspidomorph who developed armors and jaws to become the gnathostomes.
+Phylogenetic analysis suggests that Metaspriggiidae are "stem-vertebrates" along with Haikouella and the Myllokunmingiids leading to the crown vertebrates, who divided themselves into two main directions: jawless fishes like conodonts leading to the Cyclostomi, and jawless fishes like the Cephalaspidomorph who developed armors and jaws to become the gnathostomes.